 Pool covers stretch over the surface of your swimming pool to cover and protect it.
 They are essential for maintaining and extending the life of your pool and pool equipment.
-Pool covers can come in various different builds, and it can be overwhelming to decide what cover is the best fit for your needs and budget.
+Pool covers can come in various builds, and it can be overwhelming to decide what cover is the best fit for your needs and budget.

 - Pool covers can lengthen the lifespan of your pool and pool equipment.